Quantum Advantage for All: Experiments

 \section{Experiments}

-First of all, we managed to run real 64-bit C code on D-Wave's 4.1 5k-qubit quantum annealer!
-While we had to replace the code below the assignment \texttt{a = *x;} in the running example with just one assignment \texttt{a = *(x + a);}, which may trigger a segmentation fault for all inputs other than \texttt{0}, we still feel that this is another breakthrough and, to the best of our knowledge, the first time C code, using dynamic memory allocation (as simple as it might be) and not targeting quantum annealers~\cite{HPEC19}, ran on a quantum computer through a fully automated toolchain.
-Fig.~\ref{fig:qubo} visualizes a QUBO model of the unmodified running example for 15 state transitions.
+First of all, we managed to run real 64-bit and 32-bit C code on D-Wave's Advantage 5k-qubit quantum annealer successfully!
+This means that the quantum annealer was able to determine input that actually leads to bad states.
+In fact, the answers returned by the quantum annealer that achieved ground energy had the same value for \emph{all} binary variables as the ones our debugging tool produce for the specific inputs returned by the quantum annealer.
+While we had to replace the code below the assignment \texttt{a = *x;} in the running example with just one assignment \texttt{a = *(x + a);}, which may trigger a segmentation fault for all inputs other than \texttt{0}, we still feel that this is a breakthrough and, to the best of our knowledge, the first time C code, using dynamic memory allocation (as simple as it might be) and not targeting quantum annealers~\cite{HPEC19}, ran on a quantum computer through a fully automated toolchain.

+Unicorn includes tools for debugging and validation of both, QUBO models generated by QUBOT and quantum circuits generated by QUARC.
+Debugging and validation works by propagating known input values through models and circuits to validate the output.
+Moreover, the values of qubits that represent bad states reveal which bad states actually occur.
+We used 32-bit versions of the C* programs listed in Table~\ref{tbl:test_programs} to debug and validate QUBO models and quantum circuits.
+For this purpose, BEATOR was configured to perform constant propagation until first input, down-scale the linear address space, and encode MMU and RAM access, to support both QUBOT and QUARC.
+Additionally, QUBO models in 32- and even 64-bit versions listed in Table~\ref{tbl:exp} were validated with all BEATOR configurations.
+Note that here validation is feasible because all programs have only a 1-byte input and thus only require checking 256 values each.

+Table~\ref{tbl:test_programs} also mentions the number of qubits that we would have needed in order to execute each of the programs symbolically.
+Here, QUBOT is effective in reducing the number of qubits for programs with very few state transitions because of its eager constant propagation.
+However, QUARC does a better job when constants cannot be further propagated since it needs, in terms of word size, even asymptotically fewer ancillae to represent each operator.